-During his career at UCSD, Steidlmayer amassed a .628 winning percentage, posting a record of 182-108 over 14 years.
-He is the winningest men's tennis coach in UCSD history.
+Before his arrival in Davis, Steidlmayer amassed a .628 winning percentage during his career at UCSD, posting a record of 182-108 over 14 years.
+He left UC San Diego as the winningest men's tennis coach in Tritons' history.

-The 2011 season certainly helped lift Steidlmayer's win percentage as he led the Tritons to a perfect 20-0 record in regular season dual matches.
-For the 12th straight year, UCSD advanced to NCAA postseason play as it was the West Region's top seed and received a free pass to the round of 16.
-The Tritons were ranked 10th in the final national poll and senior Erik Elliott picked up ITA All-America honors.
+The 2011 season certainly helped lift Steidlmayer's win percentage as he led UCSD to a perfect 20-0 record in regular season dual matches.
+For the 12th straight year, the Tritons advanced to NCAA postseason play as it was the West Region's top seed and received a free pass to the round of 16.
+UC San Diego finished ranked 10th in the final national poll and senior Erik Elliott picked up ITA All-America honors.

 In 2007, UCSD had its best-ever national finish, completing a season in which it finished third nationally with an 18-7 overall record.
 UCSD defeated Northwest Missouri State in the round of 16 by a 5-0 score before disposing of 8th-ranked Barry University in the national quarterfinals by a 5-2 margin.
 The team's season came to an end in the national semifinals, but not before a fight, as the Tritons played No. 5 Valdosta State very competitively before falling, 5-1.